eholm62/Musical-Propositional-Logic/README.md

 ## How to use it
 To run the program, navigate to the base directory of the project if you aren't yet there.
 Then, run the following command `. bash_config.sh`.
+This only works in Bash, so if you are using PowerShell or some other shell, you will need to set `CLASSPATH` yourself.
 This only has to be done once unless a new terminal has been opened or if your aliases or classpath have been modified.
 Once you've worked that out, run main with this template:
 `java Main "[primary]" "[secondary]" [beat length]`.
 Insert your primary and secondary propositions within quotes, and the leangth of one beat in milliseconds.
 You may also add one extra parameter at the end, `false`, if you would